El Cuyo Yucatan, a Charming Hidden Gem on the Beach: Complete Guide

 Jesus, a certified guide specialized in environmental interpretation took us around and shared all his knowledge and passion about nature and this area.
 The tour ended with a spectacular sunset but you can choose also the morning one.

-It’s only about 2 hours of kayaking suitable also for those who have never done that.
+It’s only about 2 hours of kayaking, suitable also for those who have never done that.
 It’s not challenging at all, actually quite relaxing.
 You will also spot some birds.

-12. Go Climbing
+11. Go Climbing

-Where to stay at el Cuyo
+Where to stay in El Cuyo

 Luxury hotels at El Cuyo